Cryptkeeper/fseq-file-format/README.md

 # FSEQ File Format
-A work-in-progress decoding and documentation of the *version 2* FSEQ (`.fseq`, "Falcon sequence") file format, derived from the [Falcon Player/fpp](https://github.com/FalconChristmas/fpp) software implementation and its usage in [xLights](https://github.com/smeighan/xLights).
+A work-in-progress decoding and documentation of the *version 2* FSEQ (`.fseq`) "Falcon sequence" file format, derived from the [Falcon Player](https://github.com/FalconChristmas/fpp)  ("fpp") software implementation and its usage in [xLights](https://github.com/smeighan/xLights).
 FSEQ is a time series file format used to describe channel output states, typically for controlling lighting equipment.

-While documentation for sister formats or previous versions (such as ESEQ, PSEQ or FSEQ version 1) will be eventually added, they are currently undocumented.
-Until then, this documentation should assist the brave in decoding them manually.
+Some additional documentation (while sparse) concerning the file format, as well as its sister format [ESEQ](https://github.com/FalconChristmas/fpp/blob/master/docs/ESEQ_Effect_Sequence_file_format.txt), is available in the [fpp repository](https://github.com/FalconChristmas/fpp/blob/master/docs/FSEQ_Sequence_File_Format.txt).

+Given the reverse engineered nature, this documentation should be considered incomplete, incorrect and outdated.

 ## Encoding
 FSEQ files are encoded in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.